The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 Prepping ahead of time is a must for this one, and the results are magical!
 I’m sure you’ve also seen this style before.

-The milk bath goes far as far back as Cleopatra, she used to indulge in them along with the Roman empresses (according to Google.)
+The milk bath goes far, as far back as Cleopatra, who used to indulge in them along with the Roman empresses (according to Google).

 I grabbed fresh flowers from Trader Joe’s the day before the session.
 The baby is due in the fall, and the shower is a pumpkin theme, so I opted for orange and yellow florals.